-PSAI comes with one default role called "Admin," which has access to all PSAI features and will maintain access in the future as new features are released.
-If you are looking to add a user as an all-access administrator, please choose this pre-defined role instead of creating a new one.
-Note that your account must have at least one Admin role at all times.
+PSAI comes with one default role called "Admin," which has access to all current and future PSAI features.
+If you need to add an all-access administrator, please choose this pre-defined Admin role instead of creating a new one.
+Your account must have at least one Admin at all times.

 3. Save Your User Role

 Once you've chosen the right permissions for this new role, click "Save" to save your changes.